Information about visiting or accompanying a patient

-Two visitors will need to be identified and registered by each patient before visiting (the Pavilion information desk will have a record of the designated visitors).
-Then, only one of the pre-identified visitors at a time will be allowed to visit the patient.
+Two visitors will need to be identified and designated by each patient before visiting (the Pavilion information desk will have a record of the designated visitors, who must remain the same for the patient’s stay).

-The visitor will be welcomed between 9 a.m. and 9 p.m., and the visitor must stay in the room with the patient during the visit.
-However, the visitor will be permitted to briefly access the cafeteria, while practicing physical distancing and keeping time spent in the public spaces brief.
+Visitors will be screened and welcomed between 9 a.m. and 9 p.m., and visitors must stay in the room with the patient during the entire visit.
+Visitors may briefly access the cafeteria, while practicing physical distancing and keeping time spent in the public spaces brief.

 - Labor and Delivery patients may have two support persons/partners.
 If desired by the patient, a doula is also permitted to be present if prior arrangements have been made with the hospital and the doula follows hospital PPE and infection control guidelines.
 View our birth center visitor page for more information.

 - Patients who are at the end-of-life may have two loved ones at a time at the bedside, and may rotate additional loved ones on the designated visitor list.

 - Patients who have an appointment at UC Davis ambulatory clinics, Cancer Center, laboratory, radiology or for surgery, may have one loved one with them.